-16. Laos has it own beer: Beerlao
+16. Laos has its own beer: Beerlao

 Beerlao is the award-winning national beer of Laos made from locally-grown Jasmine rice, malt imported from France or Belgium with yeast and hops imported from Germany.
 Beerlao won the Monde Selection gold quality awards in both 2006 and 2010, receiving silver in 2003.
 Beerlao also won the Russian Osiris Beer Festival in June 2005, beating 40 other brews to take the silver prize.

-Beerlao has also been reported quite extensively in publications like the Wall Street Journal and the New York Times.
+Beerlao has also been reported quite extensively in highbrow publications like the Wall Street Journal and the New York Times.
 It's popular outside of Laos, particularly in Cambodia and Thailand, plus it's exported all over the world, from Japan to Australia, to Europe and the USA!

-The Lao Brewery Company in Vientiane produces Beerlao, with three types of Beerlao beer, a locally made Carlsberg, Lanexang lager and bottled water.
+The Lao Brewery Company in Vientiane produces Beerlao, with three types of Beerlao beer, locally made Carlsberg, Lanexang lager, and bottled water.
 As far as we are concerned, a terrific excuse to order more Beerlaos is to wash down all those yummy laaps and other tasty foods of Laos, although it's also enjoyable by itself.

 Advice for LGBTQ travelers to Laos